o-tho/autograder/README.md

 You have two options for this.
 You can either use the *Create Form* view, which generates a PDF file to print (in A4) and the corresponding `template.json` file that you need to provide when you grade the exam.
+This is the recommended way and _very_ quick to do.
+If however the standard format does not work for you, you can also provide a custom form:

 #### Using a custom form

-If you want to use a custom form, this is entirely possible, but significantly more painful.
+If you want to use a custom form, this is entirely possible, but significantly more painful. _There is no need to do this step if you generate the form using `autograder`!_

 For this, go to the *Create Template* view.
 Upload an image file (like .png) of an empty form, preferably directly converted from a PDF file so nothing is